allantestaten/classification-exercises/classification_project/README.md

 # Recommendations
-* Recommendations are actions the stakeholder should take based on your insights
 * Gather qualitative and quantitative data from customer's about the performance of the fiber optic internet
 * Solicit for quantitative and qualitative data on why customer's select month to month contracts
 * Review incentives offered for each contract type.